Research & Data

 40% of small business owners are Baby Boomers.

-74% of older business owners plan to sell or transfer ownership โ€” and less than one-third have exit plans in place.
+74% of older business owners plan to sell or transfer ownership, and fewer than one-third have exit plans in place.

-Age Discrimination & Employment Barriers
+Employment Barriers

 This is one reason a second-act business built around your own expertise is more reliable than continuing to compete in the traditional job market.
 You set the terms.
 No one can discriminate against a business owner.